 Dementia UK explains: “Our life experiences shape us as individuals and this helps others to understand who we are as a person.
-People with dementia sometimes need help to communicate important aspects of their identity – like background, interests, who and what is important to them – due to problems with memory loss and communication.”
+People with dementia sometimes need help to communicate important aspects of their identity like background, interests, who and what is important to them due to problems with memory loss and communication.”

 Life story work is an activity in which the person with dementia is supported by staff and family members to gather and review their past life events and build a personal biography.
 It is used to help the person understand their past experiences and how they have coped with events in their life.
-Life story records can take the form of a number of different media – from a paper booklet or printed sheet, to DVDs, CDs, photo albums, memory boxes or a collage.
-How you choose to keep and present this vital information will be related to how you intend to use it, but whatever you decide they should be as comprehensive and rounded as possible.
+Life story records can take the form of a number of different media from a paper booklet or printed sheet, to DVDs, CDs, photo albums, memory boxes or a collage.
+How you choose to keep and present this vital information will be related to how you intend to use it, but whatever you decide it should be as comprehensive and rounded as possible.